Blaze of Noon: Plot

-Early in the 1920s, the four McDonald brothers are performing in a carnival as a stunt flying team, when they are hired by Mercury Airlines in Newark, New Jersey, to fly the national air mail for the US Air Mail Service.
+Early in the 1920s, the four McDonald brothers are performing in a carnival as a stunt flying team, when they are hired by Mercury Airlines in Newark, New Jersey, to haul the national air mail for the US Air Mail Service.

 One of the brothers, Colin (William Holden), instantly falls in love with Lucille Stewart (Anne Baxter), the nurse giving him a physical.
 After less than a day, he proposes and she accepts.
-They marry and Colin starts flying for the company along the east coast.
+They marry and Colin starts flying for the company along the East Coast.
 Lucille soon becomes irritated by the brothers' extreme dedication to their work, but Colin promises that his efforts will make it possible for them to buy a home.

 When the youngest McDonald, Keith (Johnny Sands), crashes his aircraft and dies, Ronald (Sonny Tufts) feels guilty over causing his brother's death, since he was the one who taught him to fly.
-He quits flying and becomes a car salesman instead.
-When their friend and colleague "Porkie" (William Bendix) is fired for flying recklessly over a passenger train, he also becomes a car salesman.
+He quits the air and becomes a car salesman.
+When their friend and colleague "Porkie" (William Bendix) is fired for flying recklessly over a passenger train, he also turns to selling cars.

 The next brother to crash is Tad (Sterling Hayden).
 Even though he survives, he is unable to fly again.